AlexandrosLiaskos/Web_Launcher/README.md

 </div>

-# Web Launcher

-An advanced web application designed to help you organize and quickly access websites from a central dashboard.
+## An advanced web application designed to help you organize and quickly access websites from a central dashboard.

 ![image](https://github.com/user-attachments/assets/eb7f704d-f115-4590-a0a5-a016e316da51)